slotdawg/ts2020/splunkobjectslab/splunkobjectslab.rst

     .. figure:: images/4.png

-Create Bucket Using AMI User
+Create Bucket Using IAM User
 ++++++++++++++++++++++++++++

 Since Object Storage uses API keys to grant access to various buckets, we'll want to create a bucket using the API key we just created above.